How to Build a Harmonic Minor Scale

 Method #1: The Formula

-The “W” with a little arrow pointing up represents a raised whole step, which means we have to go up a whole step plus a half step (i.e. 1.5 whole steps or 3 half steps).
+The "W" with a little arrow pointing up represents a raised whole step, which means we have to go up a whole step plus a half step (1.5 whole steps or 3 half steps).
 This creates an interval of an augmented 2nd between the 6th and 7th degrees of the harmonic minor scale.
 If we apply this formula starting on any note, we will always end up with a harmonic minor scale!

 Method #2: The Natural Minor Scale

-Yes, it’s as simple as that!
-If you know your natural minor scales well, the only thing you have to do to get the harmonic minor is raise the 7th degree by a half step!
-This is another reason why it’s important to get very comfortable with your natural minor scales.
-If you have them down solid, you will have the necessary groundwork to build the other minor scales easily.
+Yes, it's as simple as that!
+If you know your natural minor scales well, the only thing you have to do to get the harmonic minor is raise its 7th degree by a half step!
+This is another reason why it's important to get very comfortable with your natural minor scales.
+If you have them down solid, you will have the tools to build the other minor scales easily.
 (To learn more about the natural minor scale, read our post on the topic here).

 Putting It to Practice